KDE/digikam-doc/supported_materials/camera_devices.rst

 Transfers using Mass Storage device
 -----------------------------------

- For the devices that are not directly supported by gPhoto2, there is support for the Mass Storage protocol, which is well supported under GNU/Linux®.
+ For the devices that are not directly supported by Gphoto, there is support for the Mass Storage protocol, which is well supported under GNU/Linux®.
 This includes many digital cameras and Memory Card Readers.
 Mass Storage interfaces are:

     - **USB Mass Storage**: a computer interface using communication protocols defined by the USB Implementers Forum that run on the Universal Serial Bus.
 This standard provides an interface to a variety of storage devices, including digital cameras.